Outcomes of the cost recovery model review

 - The introduction of major project fees, (with a subsequent reduction of up to $1.12m in the amount to be recovered from industry and government) which will more equitably fund ONRSR resources undertaking the regulatory oversight of major rail projects.

-Required legislative changes are being progressed.
-As part of this ONRSR is also seeking to remove the requirement for an Annual Return from 2017–18.
-This includes a change for operators to report the number of employees engaged in rail safety work via the Monthly Return (rather than the Annual Return).
+- There is no longer a requirement for an Annual Return for 2017–18 and onwards.
+The Monthly Return has been updated to include the requirement for operators to report the number of employees engaged in rail safety work (rather than reporting this via the Annual Return).

-ONRSR has reviewed and updated its Fees Policy in preparation for these changes.
-The revised policy will commence on 1 July 2017, subject to the passage of legislation.
+ONRSR has reviewed and updated its Fees Policy.
+The revised policy commenced on 1 July 2017:

 Want to know more?